 '''

 S4 method for signature 'ANY'

 denoisePCA(x, technical, subset.row=NULL,

-value=c("pca", "n", "lowrank"), min.rank=5, max.rank=100,
+value=c("pca", "n", "lowrank"), min.rank=5, max.rank=100, approximate=NULL,

-approximate=FALSE, rand.seed=1000, irlba.args=list())
+irlba.args=list(), BSPARAM=ExactParam(), BPPARAM=SerialParam())

 S4 method for signature 'SingleCellExperiment'

 denoisePCA(x, ..., subset.row=NULL,

+'''

+'''

 value=c("pca", "n", "lowrank"), assay.type="logcounts",

 get.spikes=FALSE, sce.out=TRUE)

-'''
+denoisePCANumber(var.exp, var.tech, var.total) '''

-subset.row

-A numeric matrix of log-expression values for denoisePCA, ANY-method, or a SingleCellExperiment object containing such values for denoisePCA, SingleCellExperiment-meth technical A function that computes the technical component of the variance for a gene with a given mean (log-)expression, see ?trendVar.
-This can also be a numeric vector containing the technical component for each gene in x; or the entire

-DataFrame generated by decomposeVar or combineVar.
+A numeric matrix of log-expression values for denoisePCA, ANY-method, or a SingleCellExperiment object containing such values for denoisePCA, SingleCellExperiment-meth A function that computes the technical component of the variance for a gene technical with a given mean (log-)expression, see ?trendVar.
+This can also be a numeric vector containing the technical component for each gene in x; or the entire DataFrame generated by decomposeVar or combineVar. subset.row See ?"scran-gene-selection". value A string specifying the type of value to return; the PCs, the number of retained components, or a low-rank approximation. min.rank, max.rank Integer scalars specifying the minimum and maximum number of PCs to retain. approximate, irlba.args Deprecated, use BSPARAM instead.
+BSPARAM A BiocSingularParam object specifying the algorithm to use for PCA.
+BPPARAM A BiocParallelParam object to use for parallel processing.
+Further arguments to pass to denoisePCA, ANY-method. assay.type A string specifying which assay values to use.
+See ?"scran-gene-selection". get.spikes sce.out A logical scalar specifying whether a modified SingleCellExperiment object should be returned.
+A numeric vector of the variances explained by successive PCs, starting from var.exp the first (but not necessarily containing all PCs). var.tech A numeric scalar containing the variance attributable to technical noise. var.total A numeric scalar containing the total variance in the data.

-See ?"scran-gene-selection".

-Denoise with PCA 31

-value A string specifying the type of value to return; the PCs, the number of retained components, or a low-rank approximation.

-min.rank, max.rank

-Integer scalars specifying the minimum and maximum number of PCs to retain.

-approximate A logical scalar indicating whether approximate SVD should be performed via irlba.

-rand.seed A numeric scalar specifying the seed for approximate PCA when approximate=TRUE.

-This can be set to NA to use the existing session seed.

-irlba.args A named list of additional arguments to pass to irlba when approximate=TRUE.

-...
-Further arguments to pass to denoisePCA, ANY-method.

-assay.type A string specifying which assay values to use.

-get.spikes See ?"scran-gene-selection".

-sce.out A logical scalar specifying whether a modified SingleCellExperiment object should be returned.